quarkfin/qf-lib/docs/source/tutorials/first_strategy_backtest.rst

 Schedule strategy execution
 **********************************

-At this point, what is left is subscribing our strategy to a certain event (e.g. `BeforeMarketOpenEvent`, `MarketCloseEvent` etc).
+At this point, what is left is subscribing our strategy to a certain event (e.g. `CalculateAndPlaceOrdersRegularEventt` etc).
 Every time this event will occur, the `calculate_and_place_orders` of our strategy will be invoked.

-In our demo  we will use a predefined signal generation event  - `OnBeforeMarketOpenSignalGeneration`.
+In our demo  we will use a predefined signal generation event  - `CalculateAndPlaceOrdersRegularEvent`.
 The default time of the
-`BeforeMarketOpenEvent` is defined as 08:00.
+`CalculateAndPlaceOrdersRegularEvent` is defined as 01:00 a.m.
 For a daily backtest, the exact hours are not important, so we can leave the default value.

-After the creation of a strategy object, in order to proceed with the signal generation and orders placement every day at the `BeforeMarketOpenEvent`, we will need to encapsulate the strategy in the following way:
+After the creation of a strategy object, in order to proceed with the signal generation and orders placement every day at the `CalculateAndPlaceOrdersRegularEvent` event time, we will need to subscribe the strategy to the event in the following way:

 .. code::

     strategy = ExampleStrategy(trading_session)
-    OnBeforeMarketOpenSignalGeneration(strategy)
+    CalculateAndPlaceOrdersRegularEvent.set_daily_default_trigger_time()
+    CalculateAndPlaceOrdersRegularEvent.exclude_weekends()
+    strategy.subscribe(CalculateAndPlaceOrdersRegularEvent)

-If we will add these two lines into our script, every day - before the market will open - we will compute and place market orders for the AAA ticker.
+If we will add these two lines into our script, every day - at the chosen time (1 a.m. in our case) - we will compute and place market orders for the AAA ticker.

 **********************************
 Let's start the backtest!